 Shareholders were given the opportunity to appeal the number of new quota shares issued to them if they had reason to believe the number of new quota shares issued had not been determined correctly (in accordance with the Fisheries Management (Allocation Formula for Issuing Quota Shares) Notice 2017 (PDF, 63.73 KB).
 Lodgement of appeals to the Share Appeal Panel closed on Monday 20 November 2017

 Yes, the new quota shares can be transferred independently of existing access shares.
-The new quota shares will be transferable to the owner of an existing fishing business (other than a Lobster, Abalone, Sea Urchin, and Turban Shell or Inland Fishing Business).
+The new quota shares are transferable to the owner of an existing fishing business (other than a Lobster, Abalone, Sea Urchin, and Turban Shell or Inland Fishing Business).

-From December 1, catch quota will be able to be transferred between owners of the new quota shares and owners of any existing share class that is subject to catch quota..
+Catch quota can also be transferred between owners of the new quota shares and owners of any existing share class that is subject to catch quota..

-Catch quota has already been issued to Spanner Crab Northern Zone shareholders and is transferable.
-Catch quota for the 2018/19 fishing period will be issued to the owners of the new Spanner Crab quota shares by July 2018
+Catch quota has also (previously) been issued to Spanner Crab Northern Zone shareholders and is transferable.
+Catch quota for the 2018/19 fishing period will be issued to the owners of the new Spanner Crab quota shares by July 2018.